 18 May - 13 July 2013

-These works were contrasted by sculptures from the 'Tankers' group.
+These works were shown alongside sculptures from the 'Tankers' series.
 These, too, are abstracted bodyforms, with rectilinear volumes expanding from human dimensions.
-Consisting of dark Corten steel plates, they enclose a space the extent of which is based on the principles of the metric expansion of the universe.
+Made up of Corten steel plates, they enclose a space the extent of which is based on the principles of the metric expansion of the universe.
 Here, an observation method used in astronomy is applied to the intimate sphere of the human body.

-The 'Tankers' works functioned as a counterpoint to a series of white plaster sculptures characterised by stacking, propping, and cantilever exploiting the interplay between stability and instability.
+The 'Tankers' functioned as a counterpoint to a series of white plaster sculptures characterised by stacking, propping and cantilever, exploiting the interplay between stability and instability.

 METER, GALERIE THADDAEUS ROPAC, SALZBURG, AUSTRIA, 2013